hyriver/pygeohydro/CONTRIBUTING.rst

     $ pre-commit install
     $ pre-commit run --all-files

 6. Now you can make your changes locally, make sure to add a discription of the changes to ``HISTORY.rst`` file and add extra tests, if applicable, to ``tests`` folder.
-Afterward, you can install and test the code:
+Afterwards, you can install and test the code:

 .. code-block:: console